kodecocodes/swift-algorithm-club/Array2D/README.markdown

 }
 ```

-Then, you can create the array:
+Then,we can create the array:

 ```swift
 var cookies = dim(9, dim(7, 0))
 ```

-Swift infers that the datatype of the array must be `Int` because you specified `0` as the default value of the array elements.
-To use a string instead, you can write:
+Swift infers that the datatype of the array must be `int` because you specified `0` as the default value of the array elements.To use a string instead,we can write:

 ```swift
 var cookies = dim(9, dim(7, "yum"))